Tabulam: Recreation

-Tabulam hosts an annual Spring Racing Carnival, occurring each year on the Saturday following the Melbourne Cup.
+Tabulam hosts an annual Spring Racing Carnival, occurring each year on the Saturday of the October long weekend.
 The Tabulam racecourse is managed by the Tabulam Jockey Club.
 The Tabulam Races are held at the local racetrack, located approximately 1 km south of the township, on the bank of the Clarence River.
 The 5 race carnival culminates with the Tabulam Cup, a 2220m race.

 White-water rafting, camping, fishing, bushwalking and other nature activities are available at the town.
 A local company offers weekend or single day river adventures, with guides and the opportunity to spot a platypus or wedge-tailed eagle.